Taxes For US Citizens Retiring Abroad

 Because the IRS doesn’t care where you live, you’ll need to report the exact same details you’re already accustomed to filing as an American living in the U.S. What complicates the process is that moving abroad means you’re now technically living in two tax systems.
 Living overseas also increases the probability of owning foreign bank accounts, property or other assets that you wouldn’t necessarily have (or need to report) if living stateside.

 As a result, expect to file more paperwork overall.
-This makes it all the more important that you keep paper and electronic copies of every receipt, deed, bank statement and financial report collected throughout the year.
+This makes it all the more important that you keep paper and electronic copies of every receipt, deed, bank statement and financial report collected throughout the year — across your home and host countries.

 Will I Have to Pay Taxes Twice (at Home and Abroad)?